A universal vision transformer for fast calorimeter simulations: Results

 The generation time on both CPU and GPU increases due to the larger number of patches compared to the CaloChallenge-ds3.
 Nevertheless, the GPU generation time is still at $\mathcal{O}(100)$~ms.

-\section{Transfer learning}
+\subsection{Transfer learning}

+To study the transfer learning capabilities of the neural network, we start from the networks trained on the LEMURS and the CaloChallenge-ds2 datasets in the previous section.
 We present two clear cases where fine-tuning can be used to reduce the cost of training ViTs for fast detector simulation.
 First, we use the large LEMURS dataset as a pretraining objective during which the network learns multi-detector responses and angular dependencies.
 The target fine-tuning is the CaloChallenge-ds2 dataset.
 For the fine-tuning phase, we set the angular conditions to $\theta=1.57$ and $\phi=0.0$.
-Since the detector matches the Par04 setting, we set the one-hot detector encoding equal to the Par04SiW detector.
-The one-hot encoding is an effective entry point for the introduction of prior knowledge of the detector configuration.
+Since the detector matches the Par04 setting, we set the weight vector equal to the Par04SiW detector.
+The weight vector is an effective entry point for the introduction of prior knowledge of the detector configuration.
 For instance, a third detector with the Par04 geometry can be encoded as a weighted combination of the two materials already seen during training.
 In this case example, the fine-tuning step specializes the network to a single angular condition and adjusts the response from a photon initiated shower to an electron one.
 The second study is a superresolution from the CaloChallenge-ds2, or LEMURS, voxelization to detectors with higher resolutions.
 For this study, we reinitialize all the components that encode and decode the shower information in the ViT, as described in~\cref{sec:ml}.
-This choice corresponds to the "Full fine-tuned" strategy adopted for point clouds in~\cite{Gaede:2025shc}.
+This choice corresponds to the ``Full fine-tuned'' strategy adopted for point clouds in~\cite{Gaede:2025shc}.
 Fine-tuning the entire backbone is strictly more expressive than adjusting a subset of weights.
 Since our networks require a manageable amount of resources, we do not explore other more parameter-efficient training strategies.

 The principal figures of merit for evaluating the training efficiency of generative networks are the amount of data and the computational resources used during training.
 We explore two scenarios: one where we fix the amount of available data and we vary the number of training iterations, and a second where we scan over the size of the training dataset.